 Buying one can of soft drink involves little money, and thus little risk.
 If the decision for a particular brand of soft drink was not right, there are minimal implications.
 The worst that could happen is that the consumer does not like the taste and discards the drink immediately.
 Buying B2B products is much riskier.
 Usually, the investment sums are much higher.
 Purchasing the wrong product or service, the wrong quantity, the wrong quality or agreeing to unfavourable payment terms may put an entire business at risk.
 Additionally, the purchasing office / manager may have to justify a purchasing decision.
 If the decision proves to be harmful to the organization, disciplinary measures may be taken or the person may even face termination of employment.

-In the stage when proposals are evaluated., In the stage when an order routine is established., In the stage when a need is recognized., In the stage when a post-purchase evaluation is conducted., and In the stage when there is a search for potential suppliers.
+In the stage when an order routine is established., In the stage when a need is recognized., In the stage when a post-purchase evaluation is conducted., In the stage when proposals are evaluated., or In the stage when there is a search for potential suppliers.